vborozniak/flight_proj/FCND-Motion-Planning/README - student submission.md

 python motion_planning.py
 ```

 Difference between `motion_planning.py` and `backyard_flyer_solution.py` script is in changed waypoints.
 In motion_planning they are changed to A* path planner that avoids obstacles while preserving the same state machine and flight execution logic.
 Planning occurs on the ground after arming (PLANNING state).
-Once complete, the drone takes off and follows the waypoint sequence exactly as in the backyard flyer script.
+Once planning compelte, the drone takes off and follows the waypoint sequence exactly as in the backyard flyer script.

 The plan_path() method provided in `planning_utils.py` creates map of obstacles by loading colliders.csv to account for building positions and dimensions.
 A* function (a_star()) - Uses only 4-connected actions (N, S, E, W) with cost 1 each.
 Heuristic - Euclidean distance.

-### Step 7: Write your planner
+### Step 7: My planner

-Your planning algorithm is going to look something like the following:
+My planning algorithm is embedded in the code "submission_motion_planning.py":

 - Load the 2.5D map in the `colliders.csv` file describing the environment.
 - Discretize the environment into a grid or graph representation.